Marketing is a big business.

 Why else would companies spend millions of dollars to be in front of our faces, put their names on sports stadiums, and race cars, or sponsor other events?

 As long as people continue to spend their money in the ways they do: basing their decisions on what others do, making emotional decisions, and trying to have the “best”, etc. companies and their marketing agencies will consider playing people as suckers.

-What are your thoughts on these marketing tricks–have you ever fallen for one of or more of them?
-Have you ever just had to roll your eyes and ask yourself “who the fuck thinks this was a good way to spend money?”
+What are your thoughts on these marketing tricks–have you ever fallen for one or more of them?
+Have you ever just had to roll your eyes and ask yourself “Who the fuck thinks this was a good way to spend money?”